Skip to main content

 Method 1: Use a Secret URL Parameter

 One option is to create a hidden URL that controls which form is shown based on keywords in the URL.
-For example, you could display the bug report form if the URL contains ?bug
+For example, you could display the bug report form if the URL contains ?bug, or the content form if it contains ?content.

 Here’s how the JavaScript might look: